jsfwa/zio-persistence/readme.md

 #### Why?
-Currently, only alternative for persistence is Akka framework, which based on actors hence struggles of lack of backpressure during replay.
+Currently, only alternative for persistence is Akka framework, which based on actors hence struggles with lack of backpressure during replay.
 It makes impossible to manipulate huge event logs(10m-100m+ per persistence id)

 Our persistence implementation relies on ZStreams, provides light and flexible control over your eventsource pipelines